 Afraid to cook your Thanksgiving turkey?
 Don't be!
 We'll show you how to brine, cook and carve the perfect bird.
 Join us Sunday, November 4th at 11am for a turkey good time!.
 Please call the store for information and to register #williamsonoma #wsmonterey #thanksgivingdinner #thanksgivingturkey #turkeyisdelicious #notyourmomsturkey

 Room temperature, sitting on the countertop, or placed outside on the cold deck are all ways you should never thaw turkey.
 This keeps the turkey in unsafe temperatures, allowing bacteria to grow and lead to foodborne illness.
-It's a really good way to give your friends and family food poisoning, so let's skip this method.
+Sure, it'll defrost a whole turkey relatively quickly, but it's also a really good way to give your friends and family food poisoning, so let's skip this method.

 In the Refrigerator